Advanced Navigation / NNAS Gold Course

 If you have not completed the Intermediate Navigation / NNAS silver course or a similar recognised course we would encourage you to contact the office to discuss booking on the course.

-The day is flexible to suit the prevailing weather conditions.
+The days are flexible to suit the prevailing weather conditions.
 A standard outline would be:

 Start 09:00 Grindleford

-We return from the hill for evening meal before heading out again at 1900 for night navigation.
+We return from the hill for evening meal at about 1630 before heading out again at 1900 for night navigation.
 We normally finish at about 2300.

 - Practicing skills from Day 1 on more challenging terrain